mabiesen/replicating_vote_anomaly_research_of_truman_black/README.md

 Truman created a python  script to review the data, unfortunately couldnt find a way to archive so I will be storing this script within this repository.

 https://workupload.com/start/DV4TvqtWEK8

+#### Truman's Claim

+Truman's claim is that votes are being switched, across the country.
+This is consistent with the oddity witnessed on the night of the election, where votes seemed to disappear from Trump in the CNN live vote count feed.